ssbc/ssb-peer-invites/README.md

 on success, cb is called with an invite string, this should be passed to the guest, who uses it with `openInvite` and `acceptInvite`

+If `allowWithoutPubs` is set, the invite will be created without finding any pubs. if `pubs` is provided this will be used the invite's pubs. `pubs` should be a array of multiserver addresses.

 ### peerInvites.openInvite(invite, cb(err, invite_msg, content)